Florisoft-issues/AppRoadmap/Florisoft_README_EN.md

 ## 2. Development Phases

-Our roadmap is structured around fixed development phases, as discussed during each project’s kick-off.
-Every app, use case, or feature goes through at least an MVP phase, followed by iterative expansions and improvements.
-Below is a brief description of each specific phase:
+Our roadmap is structured around fixed development phases, as discussed during the kick-off of each project.
+Every app, use case, or feature goes through at least an MVP phase (Minimum Viable Product – an initial version with core functionality that is quickly deployable), followed by iterative enhancements and extensions.
+Below is a short description of each specific phase:

 ### 🌱 Initial Development Phases (Kick-off Based)